-It shall not be a violation of this Agreement nor grounds for dismissal, if an employee refuses to work on an unsafe job, provided the job is found to be unsafe by the Alaska Department of Labor and Workforce Development.
+A. It shall not be a violation of this Agreement nor grounds for dismissal or discrimination, if an employee refuses to work an unsafe job, in an office with unsafe working conditions, or in an environment in which an employee reasonably fears for their health and safety provided the employee reports the unsafe condition in writing.
 Any safety equipment required by AS18.60 to make a job safe shall be supplied by the Employer.

-The Employer shall abide by AS18.60 standards.
+The Employer shall abide by AS18.60 standards and all applicable government health and safety standards and regulations.